okta/okta-auth-swift/README.md

 #### [enroll](https://developer.okta.com/docs/api/resources/authn/#enroll-okta-sms-factor)

-Enrolls a user with the Okta sms factor and an SMS profile.
+Enrolls a user with the Okta SMS factor and an SMS profile.
 A text message with an OTP is sent to the device during enrollment.

 ```swift
 public func enroll(phoneNumber: String?,